This chapter deals extensively with how to build a good relationship with clients.

 Let’s dig right into it.

-Now you can have numerous types of certifications, all the knowledge in the world as a personal trainer and be excellent at the theory side of your job but if you don’t have a good relationship with your clients, the chances are that they will quickly move on.
+Now you can have numerous types of certifications, all the knowledge in the world as a personal trainer, and be excellent at the theory side of your job.
+Still, if you don’t have a good relationship with your clients, the chances are that they will quickly move on.

 And that’s why I think it’s important that we dedicate a whole chapter of this course to looking at client relationships.